 Best countries to taste and experience falafel

-Traditionally, the best countries to enjoy falafel can be found in the Levant, from the Middle East to Northern Africa.
+Traditionally, the best countries to enjoy this tasty snack can be found in the Levant, from the Middle East to Northern Africa.
 Syria, Lebanon, Jordan, Israel and Palestine are great foodie destinations with world-class falafel in every other corner.

 I absolutely loved Jordan, not only is it a mecca for adventure and culture lovers, it has deep-rooted falafel traditions.
-I had some of the best falafel I’ve ever tasted in the country.
-Though a close and very well-travelled friend of mine is adamant that the best falafel is to be found in Israel – I guess I’ll leave it up to you to find out!
+I had some of the best I’ve ever tasted anywhere in the world.
+Though a close and very well-travelled friend of mine is adamant that the best falafel is to be found in Israel.
+I guess I’ll leave it up to you to find out!

-Of course, today, some of the most exciting falafel spots are found in major European and North American cities too.
-New York, Los Angeles, Amsterdam or Oslo; these days, you need not travel far to find legitimate falafel brimming with authenticity.
+Of course, today, some of the most exciting spots are found in major European and North American cities too.
+New York, Los Angeles, Amsterdam or Oslo; these days you need not travel far to find legitimate falafel brimming with authenticity.

 For those of you who live in East London, get yourself to Pockets in London Fields.
-For months I’d see people standing in huge queues just to sink their teeth into a hearty portion of falafel goodness stuffed in pitta, but I could never bring myself to wait in line for up to an hour.
+For months I’d see people standing in huge queues just to sink their teeth into a hearty portion of falafel goodness stuffed in pitta.
+No matter how good it looked, I could never bring myself to wait in line for up to an hour.

 How to cook falafel